Beth Tellman

 Assistant Professor, Environmental Studies

-Beth is an Assistant Professor at the University of Wisconsin Madison, in the Nelson Institute for Environmental Studies,
+Beth is a sustainability scientist and an Assistant Professor at the University of Wisconsin Madison, in the Nelson Institute for Environmental Studies,

-Her research seeks to address the causes and consequences of global environmental change,
+and social science to study the causes and consequences of global environmental change,

-with a focus on flood risk and land use change.
+with a focus on flood exposure and adaptation, machine learning for Earth observation, and land system science.

 Beth co-founded an NGO in Mexico, Umbela, to promote transformation from Global South Perspectives.